Real Estate Design and Development Certificate

 1. Why do I have to apply to the REDD program?

-There are a limited number of slots in the program (currently 10), in order to assure that courses will not be oversubscribed.
+There are a limited number of slots in the program (currently 10), in order to ensure that courses will not be oversubscribed.
 Applicants are judged on a personal statement, previous work experience, and previous courses taken.

 3. If I have an open elective, can I take a course before I am accepted into the REDD program?